wong-justin/chafa-rust/README.md

 # chafa-rust (wip)

-Rust bindings for [chafa](https://github.com/hpjansson/chafa), a library for displaying images in the terminal.
+Rust bindings for [chafa](https://github.com/hpjansson/chafa), a terminal graphics library:

 > With chafa, you can now view very, very reasonable approximations of pictures and animations in the comfort of your favorite terminal emulator.
 The power of ANSI X3.64 compels you!